 - 1. Click on the first field (Last Name). - 2.
-Use one of the following methods to insert a new Field before Last Name. - Right-click on the Last Name field and select Insert Rows - Make sure the Table Tools Design tab is selected on the Ribbon and click the = Insert Rows icon - Select the field by clicking the small blank button to the left of the field name and then press the [Ins] key on your keyboard.
+Use one of the following methods to insert a new Field before Last Name.

+- Make sure the Design tab is selected on the Ribbon and click the Insert Rows icon - Select the field by clicking the small blank button to the left of the field name and then press the Ins key on your keyboard.